shoutem/shoutem.github.io/_posts/1-1-8-WorkingWithData.md

 # Working with data
 <hr />

 Data on the Shoutem Cloud Storage needs to be fetched in the application.
-First, remove all static files from the extension, so we're sure that we're actually fetching data from the Shoutem Cloud Storage - remove assets folder.
+First, remove all static files from the extension, so we're sure that we're actually fetching data from the Shoutem Cloud Storage, i.e. remove assets folder.
 Define `reducer` which will define how the state of the application should be changed when action is dispatched and how the initial state should look like.
 Create new folder `app/reducers` with `index.js` file.

 We can have one big reducer which will manage whole application state, or more little reducers which will take care of different properties in the state.